Getting Set Up

 2. Noise Control → Off.
 Noise cancellation and transparency mode both process the audio in ways that can affect fidelity.
 For music, keep it simple and leave both off.

-3. Microphone → Always Left AirPod.
-Setting a fixed microphone means you always know which AirPod to position closest to your mouth, and Lyrekos gets a consistent input level every time.
+3. Microphone → I always use Left AirPod.
+Setting a fixed microphone means you always know which AirPod mic to position closest to speaker in the other AirPod for calibration.

-Chrome on macOS lets you set a virtual background image for your camera — useful if you want to show a logo, sheet music, or any other image behind you during a session.
+If you're using Chrome on macOS, Chrome lets you set a virtual background image for your camera — useful if you want to show a logo, sheet music, or any other image behind you during a session.
+(Other browsers and platforms have their own background features; check your browser's settings.)

 Click the video camera icon in the Mac menu bar (top-right of the screen while Chrome is running), then choose Background.